Tyrone Taylor Preview, Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.85 team ERA that ranks fifth among all league pitching staffs.
+- The Padres have a 3.86 team ERA that ranks fifth across all MLB pitching staffs.

 - The Padres give up the eighth-fewest home runs in baseball (142 total, 1.1 per game).

-- Avila (0-0) takes the mound for the Padres to make his second start of the season.
+- In his last appearance on Tuesday against the Miami Marlins, the righty tossed 5 1/3 innings, giving up one earned run while surrendering five hits.

-- The righty last appeared in relief on Tuesday, when he threw two-thirds of an inning against the Miami Marlins, allowing one earned run while giving up two hits.
+- In 17 games this season, the 32-year-old has a 2.63 ERA and 8 strikeouts per nine innings, while allowing a batting average of .212 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.